-At the time of writing this report 5 audits had yet to reach Final reporting stage.
+At the time of writing this report 3 audits had yet to reach Final reporting stage (Corporate Health & Safety and Healthy Organisation are at Draft Stage and LED in still in progress).
 The following diagram therefore includes information for completed audits only and an update on the outstanding audits will be provided as part of the next Audit update.
-For the 5 audits yet to be completed there are no significant issues to bring to your attention from the testing completed so far.
-For comparison, in 2014/15 there were 5 Substantial Assurance Audits, 7 Reasonable Assurance Audits and 2 Partial Assurance Audits.
+For the 1 audit in progress there are no significant issues to bring to your attention from the testing completed so far.
+For comparison, in 2015/16 there were 3 Substantial Assurance Audits, 12 Reasonable Assurance Audits and 1 Partial Assurance Audit.

-SWAP Performance - Summary of Audit Recommendations by Priority

-We rank our recommendations on a scale of 1 to 5, with 1 being minor or administrative concerns to 5 being areas of major concern requiring immediate corrective action
+SWAP Performance - Summary of Audit Recommendations by Priority recommendations on a scale of 1 to 5, with 1 being minor or administrative concerns to 5 being areas of major concern requiring immediate corrective action